aszczepanski/2048/README.md

+**The code used for training this agent is available in a [seperate repo](https://github.com/wjaskowski/mastering-2048)**

 # 2048 AI #

-The best AI Controller for the puzzle [game 2048](https://gabrielecirulli.github.io/2048/) (as of March 2016).
+The best AI Controller for the puzzle [game 2048](https://gabrielecirulli.github.io/2048/) (as of March 2017).
 Its score depends on the search settings:

 | Search limit | Average score | 32768 [%] | 16384 [%] | 8192 [%] | Games | Moves/s
 | -------------|---------------|-----------:|-----------:|----------:|-------:|--------------: